texastribune/newsapps-graphic-kit/README.md

-# News Apps Graphics Kit
+# News Apps Graphic Kit

-The News Apps Graphics Kit is a boilerplate for embeddable graphic.
-It was built to suit the needs of the Texas Tribune's [News Apps](https://twitter.com/newsapps) team, but could easily be altered to cater to other organization's/individual's needs.
+The News Apps Graphic Kit is a boilerplate for embeddable graphics.
+It was built for the Texas Tribune's [News Apps](https://twitter.com/newsapps) team, but could easily be altered to cater to other organization's/individual's needs.

 ## Features